ThomasSpare/Battleships.spare/readme2.md

 # Debugging
 ---
+## Manual Testing

+I tried entering every possible combination in the input fields and found that the game crashed most often in the row / column.
+So I could use boolean operators in this part of the code to nail down all the valid input values.

 **<li>Repeteadly Entering 'int' in row and 'int' in column<li>** **This caused the game to crash in a while loop.**<br>